 Staff, volunteers and regular visitors are required to complete concerns on the online system CURA.
-If a visitor or volunteer does not have access to CURA they should complete this form and pass it to Sarah Smith, Adrian Crossland, Jane Cooper or Lynda Hood. if they have a safeguarding concern about a child in our academy.
+If a visitor or volunteer doesn't have access to CURA they should complete this form and pass it to Sarah Smith, Adrian Crossland, Lynda Hood or Jane Cooper if they have a safeguarding concern about a child in our academy.

-Full name of child Date of Birth Class/Tutor/Form group Your name and position in school
+Full name of child Date of Birth Class/Tutor/Form Your name and position

+group in school

+Nature of conc ern/disclosure

+Please include where you nat you saw, who else was

+there, what did the child sa y or do and what you i said.

+Time & date of incident:

+Who are you passing this in nformation to?

+Name: normation to:

+Position:

-Nature of concern/disclosure Please include where you were when the child made there, what did the child say or do and what you said.
-Time & date of incident: Who are you passing this information to?
-Name: Position: [Ensure that if there is an injury this is recorded (size and shape) and a body map is completed] [Make it clear if you have a raised a concern about a similar issue previously] Your signature: Time form completed: Enter your academy name/logo here Date:
+[Ensure that if there is an injury this is recor ded (size and shape) and a body map is

+completed] abaut a aimiler issu a mendanah I

+[Make it clear if you have a raised a concern about a similar issu e previousiy]

+Your signature:

+Time form completed:

+Date:

-Time form r eceived by DSL:
+Time form received by DSL:

-Action take n by DSL:
+Action taken by DSL:

-Referred to ?
+Referred to?

-Attendance Lead Police Just One Number Children's Services PSA Early Help Family Focus Other
+Attendance Police Just One CADS PSA Community/Partner Other Lead Number

-Date: Tir ne:
+Date: Time:

-Parents info ormed?
-Y es / No (If No, s state reason)
+Parents informed?
+Yes / No (If No, state reason)

-Feedback g jiven to...?

-Pastoral team Further Acti e.g. Academy ion Agreed acher : a Family Support : Person who record ded disclosure

-Full name: DSL Signat Date: ure:
+Pastoral team Teacher Child Person who recorded disclosure Further Action Agreed: e.g. Academy to instigate a Early Help Assessment Plan, assessment by Childrens Services Full name: DSL Signature: Date: